-Note: If your application undergoes a technical review, we will provide you with a summary of the strengths, weaknesses, and comments after we make awards.
+Note: If your application undergoes a technical review, we'll give you a summary of the strengths, weaknesses, and comments after we make awards.

-- Using input from the technical review, HRSA determines who will receive awards.
+Using input from the technical review, we determine who will receive awards.

 - Ensure financial viability and compliance with program requirements.

 - We make final decisions on or before the program start date.

 We issue a Notice of Award (NoA) for each application we select for funding.

 The NoA explains how we monitor your grant.
 Find out how we expect awardees to manage their grant.